AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-api-reference/dcs-regions.md

 snippet: y
 ---

-# DCS Region IDs, Locations, and Host Names{#dcs-region-ids-locations-and-host-names}
+# [!UICONTROL DCS] Region IDs, Locations, and Host Names{#dcs-region-ids-locations-and-host-names}

-The regional DCS server host name is required to make calls to the DCS.
-This is because the DCS stores information in data centers that are geographically close to site visitors.
-Your queries will work if you send them to the wrong DCS, but these calls are inefficient and can delay the response.
-To make a DCS request, match the region ID to its corresponding regional host name and form your query with the proper host name.
+The regional [!UICONTROL DCS] server host name is required to make calls to the [!UICONTROL DCS].
+This is because the [!UICONTROL DCS] stores information in data centers that are geographically close to site visitors.
+Your queries will work if you send them to the wrong [!UICONTROL DCS], but these calls are inefficient and can delay the response.
+To make a [!UICONTROL DCS] request, match the region ID to its corresponding regional host name and form your query with the proper host name.

 <table id="table_643212E4F9C64DFF9443904B01D89CB3">
  <thead>